linkerd/website/linkerd.io/content/blog/under-the-hood-of-linkerd-s-state-of-the-art-rust-proxy-linkerd2-proxy.md

 underlying cryptographic primitives.
-An [independent security audit](https://github.com/ctz/rustls/blob/master/audit/TLS-01-report.pdf), sponsored by the CNCF, found that this cryptographic stack to be exceptionally high quality, with the auditors from Cure53 “incredibly impressed with the presented software.”
+An [independent security audit](https://github.com/ctz/rustls/blob/master/audit/TLS-01-report.pdf), sponsored by the CNCF, found that this cryptographic stack to be exceptionally high quality, with the auditors from Cure53 "incredibly impressed with the presented software."

 Today, these components form the core building blocks of Rust's networking ecosystem, and it's no exaggeration to say that much of the development has